ASCRees/Sudoku_Solver/README.md

 > Open the HTML page sudoku.html in a browser
 > This will prefill with an example starting point.
 > Adjust the values as required and press Solve.
-> "Load Demo" will load a sample starting point that has multiple solutions.
+> one of five demos can be loaded by picking a the relevant value from the drop down and clicking "Load Demo".
-> After the Sudoku has been solved if there are multiple possible solution they will be listed on the right,
-> allowing the user to select the solution and view it.
+> If there are multiple solutions it will list them on the right hand side, allowing the user to select the solution and view it.
 > The first solution will always be displayed after pressing solve.

 ## In Progress